axelvaldez/radical-companies/_posts/4-radical-model/2023-03-11-the-radical-foundation-house.markdown

       style="width:70%; "
      >
     </div>
+    The words MEANING and BELONGING are the two axis of the &ldquo;ground floor&rdquo; (actually, I had them as the top floor, but Jose called the &ldquo;floor&rdquo;).
+It represents the people fundamentals,
    </li>
    <li>
-    DECENTRALIZATION and TRANSPARENCY are the axis of the &ldquo;roof&rdquo; meaning that 1) the house has no boss in it and 2) everything is transparent.
-By having all information available to everybody, it makes sure that any potential &ldquo;gaming&rdquo; of the system is apparent to everybody and it gets dealt with.
     <div class="_center">
      <img
       src="/assets/img/pic-the-radical-foundation-house-2.svg"